Ken Berry: Television work

-Later television work

 In 1973 Sherwood Schwartz wrote a spin-off of The Brady Bunch, titled Kelly's Kids, which featured Berry as the adoptive father of three diverse boys (black, white, and Asian).
 The pilot failed to interest ABC.

 Over the next two decades Berry guest starred on many shows, including The Bob Newhart Show, The Julie Andrews Hour, several Mitzi Gaynor specials, The Sonny & Cher Comedy Hour, The Donny & Marie Show, The Love Boat, Fantasy Island, Grizzly Adams, CHiPs, The Golden Girls, and Little House on the Prairie.

-Mama's Family

 In 1983, Berry was cast as Vinton Harper in Mama's Family, a spin-off from The Carol Burnett Show with comic actors including Vicki Lawrence, Dorothy Lyman, and Rue McClanahan.
-Betty White and Carol Burnett appeared as frequent guest stars.
+Betty White and Carol Burnett appeared as guest stars.
 The first two seasons aired on NBC and then the show was cancelled in 1984.
-In 1986, it was picked up for first run syndication.
+In 1986, it was picked-up for first run syndication.
 Lawrence, Berry, and Lyman all returned.
-McClanahan and White were already filming The Golden Girls so they were no longer available.
+McClanahan and White were already taping The Golden Girls so were no longer available.
 White did make one guest appearance.
 Burnett did not appear due to her recent divorce from long-time husband Joe Hamilton, the show's producer.
 Beverly Archer and Allan Kayser joined the cast as neighbor Iola Boylen and Mama's grandson (Eunice's son) Bubba Higgins, respectively.
-The reboot of Mama's Family was successful, and 100 episodes were filmed.
-Combined with the 30 episodes from the NBC seasons, a total of 130 episodes were filmed.
+The reboot of Mama's Family was successful, airing until 1990 with a total of 130 episodes produced.

 During and after Mama's Family, Berry toured the United States in various theatrical performances, including multiple performances of Sugar with co-stars such as Donald O'Connor, Mickey Rooney, Soupy Sales, and Bobby Morse, The Music Man with Susan Watson (Patrick Swayze and Lisa Niemi were in the chorus), I Do!
 I Do! with Loretta Swit, and Gene Kelly's A Salute to Broadway with Howard Keel and Mimi Hines.
 Kelly, who was Berry's idol, was set to direct the production, but fell ill.

-Commercials

 In his younger years, Berry signed with a modeling agency that put him in a variety of spots, including advertisements for tissues, cigarettes, cereal, and a car commercial.
 Years later, after signing with a commercial agent, Berry was a spokesman in commercials for Kinney Shoes from the mid-1970s to the early 1980s, singing and dancing to the "Great American Shoe Store" jingle.